fauna/fauna-shell/README.md

 This tools gives you access to [FaunaDB](http://fauna.com/) directly from your CLI.

-It also includes a [Shell](#shell) so you can issue queries to FaunaDB without the need of install additional libraries.
+It also includes a [Shell](#shell) so you can issue queries to FaunaDB without needing to install additional libraries.

 You can install it via npm like this: